shivannis/xandr-docs-public/xandr-docs/bidders/synchronize-your-user-ids.md

     ```
     https://ib.adnxs.com/setuid?entity=[BIDDER_ID]&code=[UID]&gdpr=[GDPR_APPLIES]&gdpr_consent=[GDPR_CONSENT_STRING]

     ```

 > [!WARNING]
 > As of April 22, 2019, Xandr no longer supports the `"userdata_json"` field in the bid request.
 You can receive your unique user id through the "`buyeruid"` field.
->
-> You will receive your user ID as part of the bid request's `"userdata_json"` field, as in the example below:

 You will receive your user ID as part of the bid request's `"userdata_json"` field, as in the example below: